 Year 3 - Miss P Murphy

-Welcome back to Miss Murphy’s Year 3 class where we hope to continue on the work of the past terms.
+Hello and welcome back to Miss Murphy’s Year 4 class where we hope to have a superb year ahead!
 Mrs Taylor is our ETA support.

 Things to remember: